Shawl: History

 The naksha, a Persian device like the Jacquard loom invented centuries later, enabled Indian weavers to create sinuous floral patterns and creeper designs in brocade to rival any painted by a brush.
 The Kashmir shawl that evolved from this expertise in its heyday had greater fame than any other Indian textile.
 Always a luxury commodity, the intricate, tapestry-woven, fine wool shawl had become a fashionable wrap for the ladies of the English and French elite by the 18th century.
 Supply fell short of demand and manufacturers pressed to produce more, created convincing embroidered versions of the woven shawls that could be produced in half the time.
 As early as 1803, Kashmiri needlework production was established to increase and hasten output of these shawls, which had been imitated in England since 1784 and even in France.
 By 1870, the advent of the Jacquard loom in Europe destroyed the exclusivity of the original Kashmir shawl, which began to be produced in Paisley, Scotland.
 Even the characteristic Kashmiri motif, the mango-shape, began to be known simply as the paisley.

 The paisley motif is so ubiquitous to Indian fabrics that it is hard to realize that it is only about 250 years old.
 It evolved from 1600s floral and tree-of-life designs that were created in expensive, tapestry-woven Mughal textiles.
 The design in India originated from Persian motif called butta-jeghgha which represents a stylized cypress tree, the symbol of Iranians.
 Early designs depicted single plants with large flowers and thin wavy stems, small leaves and roots.
 As the designs became denser over time, more flowers and leaves were compacted within the shape of the tree, or issuing from vases or a pair of leaves.
 By the late 18th century, the archetypal curved point at the top of an elliptical outline had evolved.
 The elaborate paisley created on Kashmir shawls became the vogue in Europe for over a century, and it was imitations of these shawls woven in factories at Paisley, Scotland, that gave it the name paisley still commonly used in the United States and Europe.
 In the late 18th century and 19th century, the paisley became an important motif in a wide range of Indian textiles, perhaps because it was associated with the Mughal court.
 It also caught the attention of poorer and non-Muslim Indians because it resembles a mango.
-Cashmere Shawl is an evergreen shawl in all over india and in the world.
+The Kashmir shawl is an evergreen shawl all over India and the wider world.
 "Rural Indians called an aam or mango a symbol of fertility".